postmannen/steward/README.md

 `./steward --node="ship1"` & `./steward --node="ship1"` and so on.

 Use the `--help` flag to get all possibilities.

+#### Start subscriber flags

+The start subscribers flags take a string value of which nodes that it will process messages from.
+Since using a flag to set a value automatically sets that value also in the config file, a value of RST can be given to turn off the subscriber.

 ### Message fields explanation